GoogleCloudPlatform/bank-of-anthos/src/contacts/README.md

 # Contacts Service

-The contacts service stores list of other accounts associated with a user.
+The contacts service stores a list of other accounts associated with a user.
 Data from the contacts service is used for drop down in "Send Payment" and "Deposit" forms.

 Implemented in Python with Flask.